10 tips for thanking flight crews with chocolate

 - Avoid wrapping it for airport security purposes.

 - Do not offer it to them when they are busy.
 Use good judgement and wait for a quieter moment.

 - Smile and make eye contact when offering the note and chocolate.

 - Say something simple and appreciative.
-Example: Tell them you appreciate their hard work, smiles, and patience so the flight is a possibility for you.
+Example: Tell them you appreciate their hard work, smiles, and patience.

 - Consider number of flight crew when selecting quantity.
 (International flights have larger flight crews than domestic flights.
 I usually select a 6 piece combo for domestic flights and a 1-2lb. box for international flights.)